+(11) Balloon Signs.

+- (12) Inflatable Signs.

+- (13) Banners.

+- (14) Pennants.

-(15) Pole Signs.
+- (15) Pole Signs other than along Hwy.
+71.

-(16) Roof Signs (including Signs that are otherwise authorized but are placed on a roof or on a Mobile Food Vendor or vehicle).
+- (16) Roof Signs (including Signs that are otherwise authorized but are placed on a roof or on a Mobile Food Vendor or vehicle).

-(17) Changeable copy Signs.

-- (18) Signs placed or attached to trees, bushes, planters, benches, or other Pedestrian elements. - (19) Signs on trash receptacles except for Signs that are required by law, provide direction on the trash receptacle's use, provide safety instructions, or are otherwise customarily found on trash receptacles as a means of identifying the trash collection company.
+- (17) Signs placed or attached to trees, bushes, planters, benches, or other Pedestrian elements.

+- (18) Signs on trash receptacles except for Signs that are required by law, provide direction on the trash receptacle's use, provide safety instructions, or are otherwise customarily found on trash receptacles as a means of identifying the trash collection company.

-(20) Flags with a Commercial message.
+- (19) Flags with a Commercial message.